 These cases require thorough and dedicated investigations to obtain evidence that proves the charges of the case.
 This is the type of work we do daily at Heller, Maas, Moro & Magill Co.
 We not only have the necessary resources, but after 30 years of service to the Mahoning Valley, we have the contacts and the reputation for trustworthiness that helps us get to the facts in complex cases.

-Hire Attorneys Experienced with Personal Injury Claims in Ohio
+Hire Ohio Personal Injury Lawyers Experienced with Personal Injury Claims

 Heller, Maas, Moro & Magill, Co., LPA, stands up for what’s right when our clients have been injured because of another’s negligence.
 We understand how personal injury law can benefit the innocent, and we understand what you’re going through after a serious injury.
 We know the system.
 We will fight for you.